California Sentinel Provider Program

 Nasal, throat, or nasopharyngeal swabs from selected patients are submitted to the CDPH Viral and Rickettsial Disease Laboratory (VRDL) for viral testing free of charge.
 Specimen collection kits will be replenished as specimens are submitted.

 CDPH encourages sentinel providers to submit samples for influenza testing.
 It is especially important to collect and submit specimens early in the season (October-December), when influenza isolates are forwarded to the CDC to identify which strains are circulating and should be considered for inclusion in the seasonal influenza vaccine.
-Testing at least one specimen a week from each sentinel provider is recommended to meet the goal of testing a sampling of specimens from different areas of the state in all age groups throughout the influenza season, and to characterize circulating strains, populations affected, and whether a novel influenza virus is emerging that may herald a new pandemic strain.
+Testing at least three specimen a week from each sentinel provider is recommended to meet the goal of testing a sampling of specimens from different areas of the state in all age groups throughout the influenza season, and to characterize circulating strains, populations affected, and whether a novel influenza virus is emerging that may herald a new pandemic strain.

 Specimens should be collected from patients that meet the case definition for influenza-like illness (see case definition above), especially those with any of the following: